-All six metal cooking pots tested leached different types and condentrations of metals during the heating process.
-The cast iron leached the highest amount of metal (iron chromium, and surprisingly cadmium).
+All six metal cooking pots tested leached different types and concentrations of metals during the heating process.
+The cast iron leached the highest amount of metal (iron, chromium, and surprisingly cadmium).
 Cadmium is very toxic and harmful to the human body.
-The alaminum pot leached the second highest amounts of metals with large concentrations of alaminum, which can be toxic in high quantities.
+The aluminum pot leached the second highest amounts of metals with large concentrations of aluminum, which can be toxic in high quantities.
 It also leached small amounts of copper, chromium, iron, zinc, and cobalt.
 The non-stick pot (third) leached a good amount of metals (copper, chromium, iron, zinc, and cobalt).
-The ordinary stainless steel pot (fourth) leached copper, chromium, iron, nickel, and cobalt, followed by the higher quality 18/10 stainless steel that leached copper, chromium, iron, zinc, and cobalt, finally, the copper pot leached the least but surprisingly showed more iron than copper.
+The ordinary stainless steel pot (fourth) leached copper, chromium, iron, zinc, and cobalt.
+Finally, the copper pot leached the least but surprisingly showed more iron than copper.
 The results showed the pot used in the experiment was likely an alloy.